department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 - Entered in the Integrated Disability Evaluation System (IDES). <br>
 [Learn more about accessing VR&E services through IDES](/careers-employment/vocational-rehabilitation/ides/).

-**Please note:** Severely injured active-duty Servicemembers can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
+**Please note:** Severely injured active-duty service members can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
 1631(b) of the National Defense Authorization Act (PL 110-181).
 The sunset date of that law has been extended to September 30, 2018, through Sec.
 724 of Public Law 113-291.

 </div>